NathanWailes/sens/README.md

 [SENS](https://en.wikipedia.org/wiki/Strategies_for_Engineered_Negligible_Senescence) stands for *Strategies for Engineered Negligible Senescence*.
 It's a fancy way of saying "Ways to stop the health problems associated with having been alive a long time", or even more simply, "How to end aging".
 As you can read on the Wikipedia entry for SENS, it's a term coined by a guy named [Aubrey de Grey](https://en.wikipedia.org/wiki/Aubrey_de_Grey), who studied [the biology of aging](https://en.wikipedia.org/wiki/Gerontology#Biogerontology) at the extremely-prestigious [University of Cambridge](https://en.wikipedia.org/wiki/University_of_Cambridge).

-If you're not familiar with SENS, read the very-short [Summary of the SENS movement](https://github.com/NathanWailes/SENS/blob/master/1.%20Learn/Summary%20of%20the%20SENS%20movement.md).
+If you're not familiar with SENS, read the very-short [SENS movement's rationale](https://github.com/NathanWailes/SENS/blob/master/1.%20Learn/The%20SENS%20movement's%20rationale.md).

 # The current situation
 The current goal is to get SENS's funding to [$50 million/year](https://www.youtube.com/watch?v=PX5bes7z4Lg&t=9m32s) from its current level of $4 million/year, so that it can be diverted to crucial research that is now possible but not being done for lack of funding.